ThetreLive/.github/profile/README.md

 - **A Hybrid Business Model That Accounts for All Viewers:** Thetre uses a hybrid model to ensure that no viewer pays more than they should.
 This model includes two options: Subscription-based and Pay-per-movie.

-     Subscription-based Model: Ideal for "binge-watchers," this model mints an expiring NFT for the viewer based on the subscription period, which is used for DRM sign-in.
+     Subscription-based Model: Ideal for "binge-watchers," it replicates the functionality of an NFT with the subscription state being managed by the [Thetre](https://github.com/ThetreLive/thetre-contracts/blob/master/contracts/Thetre.sol) contract.
+The subscription currently lasts for 28 days.

      Pay-per-movie Model: Designed for occasional viewers, this model mints an NFT specific to the movie, allowing access via Theta DRM.

 - **Watch Movies Together With Friends and Family:** Thetre makes it easy to enjoy movies with your loved ones using Libp2p and gossipsub technology.
 With just one click, you can start a watch party that includes:

      Real-time Chat: Chat with your friends and family as you watch.